gomate-community/rageval/benchmark/auto/README.md

 # AUTO BENCHMARK

-Auto benchmark aims to generate testsets based on a provided corpus using the OpenAI GPT model.
+Auto benchmark aims to generate testsets based on a provided corpus using the LLM.
 The corpus has two compoents: documents and few-shot cases.

 ## Usage